mrkkrp/modalka/README.md

 `modalka-mode` is normal minor mode.
 This means you can use `modal-mode-hook` to define your hooks.
-You can use customization interface to customize Modalka-related variables like this: <kbd>M-x customize-interface modalka RET</kbd>.
+You can use customization interface to customize Modalka-related variables like this: <kbd>M-x customize-group modalka RET</kbd>.

 ## License